 We initiated the project in Phase 1.
 Staff worked behind the scenes to complete background research to inform discussions about garden suites in Saanich.

-The proposed regulatory framework will be presented for Council’s review this summer.
+The proposed regulatory framework will be presented for Council’s review this fall.
 Should Council support the proposed framework, staff could then be directed to prepare the necessary bylaw amendments and supporting documents for implementation.

 A garden suites is a detached house that is in the rear yard of a single family lot.
 It is accessory to the primary dwelling.
 Garden suites are also known as backyard cottages, laneway houses, carriage houses, coach houses, accessory dwelling units, secondary dwelling units, and detached accessory dwelling units.